Contact PHA :

 Infection Control in Schools and other childcare settings

-Children are particularly susceptible to infectious diseases and schools and childcare settings are common sites for the spread of infection.
+Children are particularly susceptible to infectious diseases, and schools and childcare settings are common sites for the spread of infection.

-‘Guidance on infection control in schools and other childcare settings in Northern Ireland’ (Download here) outlines a list of common infections in these settings and what the recommended exclusion periods are.
+Infection prevention and control – best practice advice for nurseries and childcare settings’ (Download here) outlines a list of common infections in these settings and what the recommended exclusion periods are.
 It also highlights some good IPC advice to be followed as well as listing the routine childhood immunisation programme.